 O. K. Foundry Company was founded by James N. O’Neil Sr. in 1912 to supply Richmond’s railroad, industrial and agricultural equipment companies with made to order cast iron.
-Since 1912 OK Foundry has been wholly owned and operated by the O’Neil family.
+OK Foundry was incorporated in 1956 as a Commonwealth of Virginia Corporation and is wholly owned and operated by the O’Neil family today.

 That first foundry in 1912 was built on 17th Street, now Hull Street, in the Old Manchester district of the City of Richmond.
 Manchester City was merged with the larger City of Richmond by mutual agreement.
 To build the foundry, James O’Neil Sr. took out a note from the Merchants and Mechanics bank of Manchester.
 We still have the original ledger where James kept the books for the loan and all foundry sales.
 From the ledger we can see that James had been making castings, most likely in a garage at the back of the foundry house, prior to 1912 and that OK Foundry really became OK Foundry “Company” when he joined with E. P. Seifert as a partner and took out the note to build the foundry.